Essenceia/Systolic_Array_with_DFT_v2/docs/info.md

 ## Throughput

-Assuming a pre-configured $W$ weight matrix is being reused and the accelerator is receiving a gapless stream of multiple $I$ input matrices, this MAC accelerator is capable of computing up to 100 MMAC/s or 200 MIOPS/s.
+Assuming a pre-configured $W$ weight matrix is being reused and the accelerator is receiving a gapless stream of multiple $I$ input matrices, this MAC accelerator is capable of computing up to 100 MMAC/s or 200 MFLOPS/s.

 ### IO Bottleneck

 Accelerator operations are stalled if a MAC operation has a data dependency on data that has yet to arrive.
 For example, calculating $r_{(0,0)}$ depends on both $i_{(0,0)}$​ and $i_{(1,0)}$​.
-In practice, each operation depends on two pieces of input data, yet our input interface being only 8 bits wide allows us to transfer only a single $i_{(x,y)}$​ per cycle.
+In practice, each operation depends on two pieces of input data, yet our input interface being only 8 bits wide allows us to transfer only a half of $i_{(x,y)}$​ per cycle.

-This limitation means our accelerator is actually operating at half maximum capacity due to this IO bottleneck.
-If the IO interface were either (a) at least 16 bits wide, or (b) 8 bits wide but operating at 100 MHz, resolving this bottleneck, our maximum throughput would be 200 MMAC/s or 400 MIOPS/s.
+This limitation means our accelerator is actually operating at a quarter of the maximum capacity due to this IO bottleneck.
+If the IO interface were either (a) at least 32 bits wide, or (b) 8 bits wide but operating at 400 MHz, resolving this bottleneck, our maximum throughput would be 400 MMAC/s or 800 MFLOPS/s.

 ## Usage